HPSoftware/truload/README.md

     }
     `````

-    Here you define the test properties both locally (the "local" element) or on the cloud (the "cloud" element).
+    Here you define the test properties both for local runs and cloud runs.

-    vuserCount is number of virtual users to run.
+    `vuserCount` is number of virtual users to run.

-    You should also define the duration, ramp up, and tear down (values are in seconds).
+    You should also define the `duration`, `ramp up`, and `tear down` (values are in seconds).
+For cloud runs also define the distribution between various cloud providers and geogrpahies (values are in percents).

 5. First run this test locally: